Car Seat Safety and Distracted Driving

 What are tether anchors?

 To ensure the safety of children in vehicles, manufacturers have a child safety seat system in new cars to make it easier to install seats.
 This is known as the LATCH system (Lower Anchors and Tethers for Children).
-Most new vehicles will have upper tether anchors for forward-facing child safety seats with top tether straps.
+It' required on all vehicles made as of 2002.
+This system has upper tether anchors for forward-facing child safety seats with top tether straps.
 By attaching the top of the child safety seat to the vehicle, it ensures that the seat more securely attached.
 This offers better protection for the child.
-New vehicles also have special child seat anchorage points between the vehicle's seat cushion and seat back.
+Vehicles also have special child seat anchorage points between the vehicle's seat cushion and seat back.
 This lets you attach the child seat to the anchorage points instead of with the vehicle's seat belts.

 Replacing child safety seats and seat belts after a crash